simplify-tec/configuration-api-sample/README.md

 ## Configuration API

-If you are a back-end developer, you will probably make a lot of components, like portlets or gogo commands.
-Sometimes you'll want some characteristics of a component to be configurable by a portal user, in a way he doesn't have to go into Java code to configure it.
+If you are a back-end developer, you'll be making lots of components, like portlets or gogo commands.Sometimes you'll want some of its aspects to be configurable by a portal user, in a way that he doesn't need to go into any Java code to do it.
 That's when Configuration API comes into play.
-With it, you can create a set of configurable values to be used in any component you want.
-You can also scope it by system (throughout the system), virtual instance (company), site (group), or portlet instance (if your component is a portlet). [talk more about scopes (?)]
+It lets you create a set of configurable values to be used in any OSGi component you want.
+And this is all done with many diferent configuration scopes for you to choose [talk more about scopes in the article].

 ## The project

 In this project, we will create a module with a portlet as an example.
 It will be a welcome card with a configurable title, background color, and size.
 This configurations values will have the scope of system and portlet instance.
-[show two different photos of the portlet]
+[show two different photos of the portlet; explain what scopes are]

-In practice, the configuration values scoped by system will serve only as default values for the portlet, as you can change them by setting portlet instance configurations per each instance.
+In practice, the configuration values scoped by system will only serve as default values for the portlet, as you can change them by setting portlet instance configurations per each instance.
+[I think this part is a little complex]

 ## How to create a configuration

 The first step is to create an interface that specifies all the configuration variables, their respective types and their scope.
 The default scope is system.

-This interface can be created anywhere in the module, but we've followed Liferay's pattern and put it on a folder called *configuration* with the name *[portlet name]Configuration*, in this case, it is *WelcomeCardPortletConfiguration*.
+This interface can be created anywhere in the module, but we are following Liferay's pattern and putting it in a folder called `configuration` with the name `[portlet name]Configuration`, in this case, it is `WelcomeCardPortletConfiguration`.
 [talk about categorization (?)].
-You must use annotations from *Meta* class to indicate OSGI this interface is a specifying a configuration.
-To use this class, insert this line on your module's *build.gradle*
+You must use the annotations from `Meta` class to indicate to OSGI that this interface is specifying a configuration.
+To use this class, insert the following lines in your module's `build.gradle`

     compile group: "biz.aQute.bnd", name: "biz.aQute.bndlib"
     compileOnly group: "com.liferay", name: "com.liferay.portal.configuration.metatype.api"

-You also need to add this line to *bnd.bnd* so bnd knows your module is using configurations.
+You also need to add this line to `bnd.bnd` so bnd knows your module is using configurations.

     -metatype: *
+---
 ### The annotations

-**Meta.OCD**:
+#### Meta.OCD:

 ```java
 @Meta.OCD(